apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 ![](/blog/ziru/sync_conf.png)

-### **05 StreamPark DNS Resolution Configuration**
+### **05 Apache StreamPark DNS Resolution Configuration**

-A correct and reasonable DNS resolution configuration is very important when submitting FlinkSQL on the StreamPark platform.
+A correct and reasonable DNS resolution configuration is very important when submitting FlinkSQL on the Apache StreamPark platform.
 It mainly involves the following points:

 1. Flink jobs' Checkpoint writing to HDFS requires a snapshot write to an HDFS node obtained through ResourceManager.
 If there are expansions in the Hadoop cluster in the enterprise, and these new nodes are not covered by the DNS resolution service, this will directly lead to Checkpoint failure, affecting online stability.